 The Western Ghats are present along the western edge of peninsular India and covers most of the deciduous forests and rain forests.
 As per UNESCO, it is home to at least 325 globally threatened flora, fauna, bird, amphibian, reptile and fish species.
 Originally, the vegetation in this region was spread over 190,000 km2 but has been now reduced to 43,000 km2.
 The region is also known for the globally threatened flora and fauna represented by 229 plant species, 31 mammal species, 15 bird species, 43 amphibian species, 5 reptile species and 1 fish species.
 UNESCO mentions that “Of the total 325 globally threatened species in the Western Ghats, 129 are classified as Vulnerable, 145 as Endangered and 51 as Critically Endangered.”

-The Sundaland hotspot lies in South-East Asia and covers Singapore, Thailand, Indonesia, Brunei and Malaysia.
+The Sundaland hotspot lies in South-East Asia and covers Singapore, Thailand, Indonesia, Brunei, and Malaysia.
 In the year 2013, the Sundaland was declared as a World Biosphere Reserve by the United Nations.
 This region is famous for its rich terrestrial and marine ecosystem.
-Sundaland is one of the biologically richest hotspots in the world which comprises of 25,000 species of vascular plants, of which 15,000 are found only in this region.
+Sundaland is one of the biologically richest hotspots in the world which comprises 25,000 species of vascular plants, of which 15,000 are found only in this region.

 Biodiversity in India – Flora, and Fauna

 India is famous for its rich flora and fauna.
-India houses over 500 species of mammals, more than 200 species of birds and 30,000 different species of insects.
-Moreover, the country has 66 National Parks, 333 Wildlife Sanctuaries and 35 Zoological Gardens which comprises of a wide variety of fauna.
+India houses over 500 species of mammals, more than 200 species of birds, and 30,000 different species of insects.
+Moreover, the country has 101 National Parks, 333 Wildlife Sanctuaries, and 35 Zoological Gardens which comprises a wide variety of fauna.
 The Zoological Survey of India which is headquartered in Kolkata is responsible for surveying the faunal resources of India.

 Endangered Species of India